Mazda Tribute 2001-2011 review

 Mechanical: Transmission choices included a 5-speed manual or 4-speed automatic transmission with overdrive.
 Antilock brakes (ABS) were optional (standard from 2006).
 Mazda Tribute has disc brakes in the front, drums in the back.

-Handling and ride: Mazda Tribute handles very well for an SUV; it feels more like a car than a truck.
+Handling and ride: The Tribute handles very well for an SUV; it feels more like a car than a truck.
 The ride is firm and a bit noisy at highway speed, but otherwise comfortable.
 The 2.3-liter 4-cylinder engine is responsive, but may feel a bit underpowered with a full load.
 The 3.0L V6 is smooth.
-The available four-wheel drive system will help improve traction on slippery roads, although it's not designed for heavy off-roading.
+The available four-wheel drive system is good on snowy roads but is not capable enough for off-roading.

-Pros: Perfect size, spacious interior, visibility, handling, maneuverable, reasonably priced, powerful V6, rear seat folds flat, liftgate glass opens separately
+Pros: Perfect size, reasonably priced, spacious interior, visibility, handling, maneuverable, available V6, rear seat folds flat, liftgate glass opens separately.

-Cons: Poor gas mileage for V6 models, early models have transmission shifter blocking the radio controls, ignition switch location, road and wind noise at highway speeds, interior materials could be better, conservative styling, some problems could be expensive to repair.
+Cons: Poor gas mileage for V6 models, road and wind noise at highway speeds, interior materials could be better, conservative styling, some problems could be expensive to repair.

 | Used Subaru Forester